MetaU-projects/FinMind/README.md

 1. As a mentee, I want to create a profile, so mentors can learn about me.
 2. As a mentor, I want to create a profile and list my strengths, so that mentees can find me.
 3. As a user, I want to log out of my account, so that I can protect my privacy
 4. As a mentee, I want to browse mentors in my major, so that I can choose who to connect with.
-5. As a mentee, I want to filter mentors by availability or area of support to find the best match.
-6. As a mentee, I want to send a mentorship request to a mentor to start a connection.
+5. As a mentee, I want to send a mentorship request to a mentor to start a connection.
-7. As a mentor, I want to see all of the new mentorship  requests, so that I can respond quickly.
+6. As a mentor, I want to see all of the new mentorship  requests, so that I can respond quickly.
-8. As a mentor, I want to accept or reject mentorship requests, so that I can respond quickly.
+7. As a mentor, I want to accept or reject mentorship requests, so that I can respond quickly.
-9. As a mentee or mentor, I want to view my active mentorship connections in one place.
+8. As a mentee or mentor, I want to view my active mentorship connections in one place.
-10. As a mentee or mentor, I want to end a mentorship connection if needed, to keep my network  up to date.
+9. As a mentee or mentor, I want to end a mentorship connection if needed, to keep my network  up to date.
-11. As a mentee, I want to see all of my pending requests, so  I can remove  them incase I change my mind.
+10. As a mentee, I want to see all of my pending requests, so  I can remove  them incase I change my mind.

 ## Required